aelfakih/Manage-Chia-Farm/README.md

     * **Verifies plots are valid** for the installed chia instance.
     * **Classifies the plots as NFT or OG**.
     * Saves location and size
+  * **Move plots**: Allow farmer to free-form enter a path to search for plots to move from one locaiton to another.
-  * **Import plots into farm**: This allows the consolidation of plots into a location as you upgrade your drives or move plots from plotters to farm.
-This is one of my favorite utilities since it does the copying, renaming and removing of files so that farming is not interrupted.
+    This function allows the consolidation of plots into a location as you upgrade your drives or move plots from plotters to farm.
+Source files can be kept as it, renamed or deleted.  (note that if you ctrl-C out of manage-chia-farm while executing a command, it will apply the selected action on source file -- if you do not want to lose any plots, always use the *imported* option then manually delete the source files)

 > Script was tested with python 3.9 on Windows 10